PajaS22/PingPong-APO/documentation.md

     pixel color;
 } Paddle;
 ```
->Structure for holding information about paddle
+>structure for holding information about paddle
 ---

 ``` C